yramachers/X-Ray-Beam/README.md

 .L analyseRootOutput.C

-and call one of the functions named in hte script for instance, type
+and call one of the functions named in the script for instance, type

 shortsummary("")

 which loads the default output file called xrayout.root.
+The script is not quite complete yet.
+It should allow to make relevant plots eventually.